etsy/Testing101/Testing_Best_Practices.md

 your system's user-facing entry point, are a way of making sure all of your design decisions have successfully come together.

-For example, if your system is a web app, the user-facing entry point is an HTTP request.
+For example, if your system is a web application, the user-facing entry point is an HTTP request.
 The request goes through a controller and is fulfilled by different sub-systems in the controller logic: a database, a template system, a search indexer, whatever.

 To make a distinction, you can test the controller itself, say with an integration test: